-Jewelry/precious metals/precious stones - The term includes items of jewelry, such as rings, necklaces and watches that reasonably appear to be made of precious metals or precious stones.
-Precious metals include, but are not limited to, gold, silver, platinum, iridium and palladium.
-Precious stones, often referred to as gemstones, include, but are not limited to, diamonds, emeralds and rubies.
+Jewelry/precious metals/precious stones - The term includes items of jewelry, such as rings, necklaces, and watches that reasonably appear to be made of precious metals or precious stones.
+Precious metals include but are not limited to gold, silver, platinum, iridium, and palladium.
+Precious stones, often referred to as gemstones, include but are not limited to diamonds, emeralds, and rubies.

-Property subject to administrative forfeiture - The following property is presumed to be subject to administrative forfeiture under Minnesota Law (Minn.
+Property subject to administrative forfeiture - The following property is subject to administrative forfeiture under Minnesota Law (Minn.
 Stat. § 609.5314):

-- (a) All cash, precious metals and precious stones found in proximity to controlled substances, forfeitable drug manufacturing or distributing equipment or devices, or forfeitable records of manufacture or the distribution of controlled substances. - (b) All conveyance devices containing controlled substances with a retail value of \$100 or more if possession or sale of the controlled substance would be a felony under Minnesota Statutes, Chapter 152. - (c) All firearms, ammunition and firearm accessories found: - 1.
-In a conveyance device used or intended for use to commit or facilitate the commission of a felony offense involving a controlled substance. - 2.
-On or in proximity to a person from whom a felony amount of controlled substance is seized. - On the premises where a controlled substance is seized and in proximity to the controlled substance, if possession or sale of the controlled substance would be a felony under Minnesota Statutes, Chapter 152.
+- (a) All cash totaling \$1500 or more, precious metals, and precious stones that there is probable cause to believe represent the proceeds of a controlled substance offense, and all cash found in proximity to controlled substances when there is probable cause to believe that the cash was exchanged for the purchase of a controlled substance. - (b) All conveyance devices containing controlled substances with a retail value of \$100 or more if there is probable cause to believe that the conveyance device was used in the transportation or exchange of a controlled substance intended for distribution or sale. - (c) All firearms, ammunition, and firearm accessories found: - 1.
+In a conveyance device used or intended for use to commit or facilitate the commission of a felony offense involving a controlled substance. - On or in proximity to a person from whom a felony amount of controlled substance is seized. - On the premises where a controlled substance is seized and in proximity to the controlled substance, if possession or sale of the controlled substance would be a felony under Minnesota Statutes, Chapter 152.